FACTA Compliant Document Destruction

 FACTA and Your Business

-One of the ways FACTA protects consumers is by requiring the secure disposal of any records that contain identifying consumer information or that could be used to identify individuals.
+One of the ways FACTA protects consumers is by the FACTA Disposal Rule: requiring the secure disposal of any records that contain identifying consumer information or that could be used to identify individuals.
 This information, referred to as “personally identifiable information” (PII) might include:

 • Names